WHO SHOULD TAKE THIS COURSE?

 The course will offer a focused hands-on experience in the research process.
 You will develop skills in 1) generating testable hypotheses; 2) conducting a literature review; 3) understanding large data sets; 4) formatting and managing data; 5) conducting descriptive and inferential statistical tests; and 6) reporting and interpreting results.

 Weekly Class Sessions: Tuesday and Thursday class sessions include instructor and peer mentor support aimed at helping you to make consistent and meaningful progress on your research project.
-Now that we are virtual, we no longer require your attendance.
-However, attendance is strongly encouraged for those who are able to attend.
-Instructors will check-in with you regularly during these class sessions and you will be able to work with your group and your peer mentor.
+Attendance during these sessions is required for the duration of our time block and is part of your class participation grade.

-Materials: All supporting materials for the course will be made available through the course website adata.site.wesleyan.edu.
+Materials: All supporting materials for the course will be made available through this website.
 Moodle will be used for assignment submissions.

 Lessons: Rather than a traditional textbook, this course provides a series of “lessons” aimed at preparing students conceptually and technically for the various steps taken in completing their research project.
 Lessons are presented in video with corresponding text and content/demonstrations.
 All lessons should be completed prior to each class session.